 * Mount Weight: 10.5 pounds (4.8 kg) per set of two.

 We looked at all the options for wheels to beach our RIB and the clear choice for quality and function are the Beachmaster wheels.
-Their is even an option for a removable mount, which we will choose as it offers us some options in configuration.
-We will post a sea trial and video review of the Beachmaster Wheels once they arrive from New Zealand, hopefully in October, 2022.
+Their is even an option for a removable mount, which we went with since it offers us some options in configuration.
+We posted a video about mounting the wheels and will put a review video of the Beachmaster Wheels once we get to sea trials early in 2023.